LIttleAncientForestKami/Blog/teksty/Big_Bang_Rewrite.md

 Method tries to portray your steps to Mikado stick (aka your goal) on a graph, so that you have the knowledge of what's required.

+Credits: _Ola Ellnestam_ and _Daniel Brolund_.

 #### Feathers Seams and Sketches
-Michael Feathers proposed to write Effect Sketches, where you would try to capture what will be affected if you change certain component / class / whatever.
+_Michael Feathers_ proposed to write Effect Sketches, where you would try to capture what will be affected if you change certain component / class / whatever.
 That way you are able to glimpse into how much risk given change brings.
 Sketches aone weren't enough, he also proposed following algorithm for changing legacy code:

+1. Identify change points
-1. Find chokepoints
+2. Find test points - chokepoints for changed module.
+3. Break dependencies: internal, then external.
-2. Write tests
+4. Write tests
-3. Make change
+4. Make changes and refactor - last point!

-Chokepoints would be narrow points where module changes would manifest themselves for certain.
+Chokepoints would be narrow points where module changes would manifest themselves for certain, and thus the points where side-effects of our change can be spotted.

 #### Ivy pattern
 Another idea stemming from a failed big bang rewrite.
 Name comes from how ivy strangles even large plants, by intercepting light and water that they normally get.
 Now, make your unwanted module/system/component such plant and do a thin layer that just intercepts all inputs and either directs them to newly written code or lets them go without interference.

 Summary
 =======
 Don't blindly attempt it.